 local code page for SBML structures.

-through custom hand-written code.
+interfaces are implemented through custom hand-written code.

 - Small memory footprint and fast runtime.
 The parser is

 event-based (SAX2) and loads SBML data into C++ structures that mirror the

 - Portability.
 LibSBML is written in ISO standard C++ and C and is

 highly portable.
 It currently runs on the Linux, Mac OS X, and